 “What is the best place for my little child to go to college?”

-In addition, we payed attention to the quality of higher education, cultural institutions and recreational areas.
+Also, we paid attention to the quality of higher education, cultural institutions, and recreational areas.

 Congratulations to all the awarded towns!